 Buffers are upland, vegetated areas located adjacent to waterbodies and are critical to waterbody health.
 Vegetation and organic debris shield the soil from the impact of rain and bind soil particles with root materials, reducing erosion.
 Vegetation obstructs the flow of runoff, thereby decreasing water velocities, allowing infiltration, and reducing the erosion potential of stormwater runoff.
 Leaf litter from vegetation can also increase the organic content of the soil and increase adsorption and infiltration.
-As a physical barrier, vegetation also filters sediment and other insoluble pollutants from runoff.
+As a physical barrier, vegetation also slows the flow of water and filters sediment and other insoluble pollutants from runoff.
 Buffers also have habitat benefits; native plants provide the best food and shelter for native wildlife, fish, and amphibians.
 Buffers provide needed separation and interspersion areas for animals, to reduce competition and maintain populations.

 The presence of adequate buffers is critical to preserving the ecological functions and environmental benefits of LMRWMO waterbodies.
 Establishing buffers in developed areas may be difficult, as existing structures may be located within the desired buffer area.
 Redevelopment offers an opportunity to establish adequate buffers in areas that are already developed.
+The LMRWMO requires member cities implement minimum wetland buffer widths, see Section 4.4.3.
 Member cities maintain vegetated buffer standards that require the establishment of buffers as part of new and/or redevelopment activity; many local buffer standards are linked to the quality/classification of the adjacent resource (e.g., wetland).